GerritCodeReview/aws-gerrit/dual-master/README.md

 * `MASTER_MAX_COUNT`: Optional.
 Maximum number of EC2 instances in the master autoscaling group.
 "2" by default.
 Minimum: "2".

-* `GERRIT_VOLUME_ID` : Optional.
-Id of an extisting EBS volume.
-If empty, a new volume for Gerrit data will be created
 * `GERRIT_VOLUME_SNAPSHOT_ID` : Optional.
-Ignored if GERRIT_VOLUME_ID is not empty.
-Id of
-the EBS volume snapshot used to create new EBS volume for Gerrit data.
+Id of the EBS volume snapshot used to create new EBS volume for Gerrit data.
+A new volume will be created for each master, based on this snapshot.

+Note that, differently from other recipes, dual-master does not support the `GERRIT_VOLUME_ID` parameter, since it wouldn't be possible to mount the same EBS on multiple EC2 instances.

 * `GERRIT_VOLUME_SIZE_IN_GIB`: Optional.
 The size of the Gerrit data volume, in GiBs. `10` by default.
 * `FILESYSTEM_ID`: Optional.
 An existing EFS filesystem id.